Fortress of St. Elizabeth: History

-In 1763, a school for officers' children was opened in the fortress, in 1764, the first civilian printing press in Ukraine was founded.
-Since 1775, the fortress of St. Elizabeth finally lost its defensive significance, after the liquidation of Zaporozhian Sich in 1775 its archive consisting of 30000 documents of Ukrainian Cossacks of 16–18 century was kept for a long time here until they were transported to Kyiv in 1918 during the War of Independence.
-Also it was from this fortress at the end of May 1775 that a 100,000 soldiers under the command of General Peter Tekeli set out for Sich, which was defended by a garrison of 3,000 Ukrainian Cossacks.
+In 1763, a school for officers' children was opened in the fortress.
+In 1764, the first civilian printing press in Ukraine was founded.
+Since 1775, the fortress of St. Elizabeth steadily lost its defensive significance, and after the liquidation of Zaporozhian Sich its archive consisting of 30,000 documents regarding Ukrainian Cossacks of the 16–18 centuries was kept in the fortress until they were transported to Kyiv in 1918 during the War of Independence.
+Also it was from this fortress at the end of May 1775 that 100,000 soldiers under the command of General Peter Tekeli set out for Sich, which was defended by a garrison of 3,000 Ukrainian Cossacks.
 On June 15, Sich was completely destroyed.

-In 1787–1788 Grigory Potemkin founded one of the first medical educational institutions in Ukraine, the medical and surgical school, which was graduated by Yefrem Mukhin (1766–1850), who became an outstanding surgeon and was one of the teachers of Nikolay Pirogov (1810–1871).
+In 1787–1788 Grigory Potemkin founded one of the first medical educational institutions in Ukraine, a medical and surgical school.
+Yefrem Mukhin (1766–1850) graduated from here and became an outstanding surgeon and one of the teachers of Nikolay Pirogov (1810–1871).
 Pirogov himself worked in the fortress hospital during the Crimean War of 1853–1856.

-In 1784, the fortress was liquidated, and all the artillery was transported to Kherson.
-Gradually, over several years, the fortress was disarmed.
+In 1784, the fortress began to be liquidated.
 In 1788 Austrian Field Marshal Charles-Joseph of Ligne visited here and left his memoirs upon his arrival to Europe.
 In 1794, 162 guns were still kept here, which were serviced by 277 gunners.
-Cannons and artillery supplies were exported to border towns, mainly to Kherson.
-In April 1795, 5 cannons were sent to Novomyrhorod.
+Cannons and artillery supplies were exported to border towns, mainly Kherson.
+In April 1795, five cannons were sent to Novomyrhorod.
 Only two cannons have survived in the former fortress - they are installed on stone pedestals at the entrance from the former main gate.